BingHanLin/RBFCM_CFD/README.md

-# Radial basis function collocation method (RBFCM) in computational fluid dynamics
+# Radial basis function collocation method (RBFCM) for computational fluid dynamics

 ## Introduction
 **RBFCM_CFD** is a simple CFD project that solves some classical fluid prolbems.
 It is designed to be modified easily by students  interested in learning meshless method.
 More features will be added in the future.